vp777/random-thoughts/Phishing Killer Recipe.md

             - Create a rule on email gateway that will append (or prepend, i.e. domain) something unique like: "/sandbox-static-guid" in every link found in emails, essentially adding them a signature.
 Then if that signature is found in the proxy logs, it should be safe to assume that the session originated from an email.
             > Careful planning will be required before deployment.
 Other than modifying the email body (so breaking potential digital signatures), its functionality depends on the presence of a "collaborating" web gateway, which might not be always the case. (e.g. maybe when a user is connected through WiFi)
 			- sysmon/EDR, through process creation event (relevant fields: process image, parent process image, process arguments)
-            > Ok, almost synchronous, but to the point that allow us to reap most of the benefits of syncronous monitoring.
+            > Ok, almost synchronous, but to the point that allow us to reap most of the benefits of synchronous monitoring.
 It will also take some effort to set up sysmon in case is not already installed/configured.
      - With asynchronous email link monitoring:
 		 - Create a correlation rule using the new proxy field, phishy, and pop an alert when its domain is found within an email.
 		 - Create a correlation rule based on the navigation to resources (e.g. compressed files, documents) from the web gateway when the domain matches one from an email. (medium false-positive, can be calibrated)
-         > Note: Before building these correlations you should take into consideration the asynchronous nature of our email detection capability.
+         > Note: Before building these correlations you should take into consideration the asynchronous nature of our link from email detection capability.
 For example, there could be considerable amount of time difference between the point an email is sent and the point it's actually read. (e.g. an email sent on Saturday is likely to be read on Monday).
 	 - With synchronous email link monitoring:
 		 - Create a correlation rule that will be activated when an email link is clicked and within 5 minutes, a phishy url is detected.
 		 - Create a correlation rule that will be activated when an email link is clicked and within 5 minutes, there is navigation to "suspicious" resources (e.g. compressed files, documents). (medium false-positive, can be calibrated)